 For instance, instead of having to fill out monthly reports, your platform can automatically make those based on your employees’ activity.
 All your staff has to do is give it a quick check and sign off, and you’re set!
-Same goes for your billing.
+The same goes for your billing.
 When all of your customer activity is tracked, invoices can be generated instantly and all you have to do is send them off.

-When you spend less time on the busy work and more time doing the things that generate value for your business, you’ll see your margins improve and your ability to scale will follow.
+When you spend less time on busy work and more time doing the things that generate value for your business, you’ll see your margins improve and your ability to scale will follow.

 Derive Insights From Your Activity